victorcrrd/Automatic-Verification/README.md

 ## LiquidHaskell
-To check that the Haskell files are verified with LiquidHaskell (i.e., that functions' types are correctly refined with LiquidTypes) you just simply have to locate in the desired folder (say `SessionX`) and run `stack build`, that is
+To check that the Haskell files are verified with LiquidHaskell (i.e., that functions' types are correctly refined with Liquid Types) you just simply have to locate in the desired folder (say `SessionX`) and run `stack build`, that is
 ```console
 you@you:~$ cd SessionX
 you@you:~/SessionX$ stack build